Not a long-term fix

 As a longtime Cambria resident and former chairperson of NCAC, I am shocked that the Minor Use Permit hearing officer approved this project.

-• Kingston Bay sounds more like a project on the Florida coast.
+There are numerous problems:• Kingston Bay sounds more like a project on the Florida coast.

 • The project is adjacent to a residential neighborhood.